johnhalz/Odyssey/README.md

 - _Coming Soon:_ Ability to store images and documents and link data to them
 - _Coming Soon:_ View live data of your production line anywhere with websockets

+## Documentation
+Full documentation of this prject can now be found on our new [Confluence page]([url](https://halo-engineering.atlassian.net/wiki/spaces/Odyssey/overview?homepageId=229492))!

 ## Table of Contents
 - [Quick Start](#quick-start)
   - [Setting Up Python](#setting-up-python)